Tax Loss Harvesting+ Disclosure

 You and your tax advisor are responsible for how transactions conducted in your account are reported to the IRS, or any other tax authority, on your personal tax return.
 Betterment assumes no responsibility for the tax consequences to any client of any transaction associated with TLH+.

 Electing different portfolio strategies for multiple Betterment goals may cause TLH+ to identify fewer opportunities to harvest losses than it might if you elect the same portfolio strategy for all of your Betterment goals.
 This is because there could be overlapping tickers in certain asset classes of the portfolio strategies you elected.
 TLH+ does not harvest losses in any asset classes with overlap to minimize the risk of wash sales and/or permanently disallowed losses.
 Investors with assets held in different portfolio strategies should understand how it impacts the operation of TLH+.
-To learn more, please see Betterment’s Socially Responsible Investing Portfolio Disclosure, Flexible Portfolios Disclosure, the Innovative Technology Portfolio Strategy, the Goldman Sachs Smart Beta Disclosure, the Goldman Sachs Tax-Smart Bonds Portfolio Strategy, and the BlackRock Variable Bonds Portfolio Disclosure.
+To learn more, please see Betterment’s Socially Responsible Investing Portfolio Disclosure, Flexible Portfolios Disclosure, the Innovative Technology Portfolio Disclosure, the Value Tilt Portfolio Disclosure, the Goldman Sachs Smart Beta Disclosure, the Goldman Sachs Tax-Smart Bonds Portfolio Disclosure, and the BlackRock Variable Bonds Portfolio Disclosure.
 Clients in Advisor-designed custom portfolios through Betterment for Advisors should consult their Advisors to understand the limitations of TLH+ with respect to any custom portfolio.

 Due to Betterment’s monthly cadence for billing fees for advisory services, through the liquidation of securities, TLH+ may be adversely affected for customers with particularly high stock allocations, third party portfolios, or flexible portfolios.
 As a result of assessing fees on a monthly cadence for a customer with only equity security exposure, which tends to be more opportunistic for tax loss harvesting, certain securities may be sold that could have been used to tax loss harvest at a later date, thereby delaying the harvesting opportunity into the future.